Kansas City Chapter 7 Bankruptcy Lawyer

 Finding the Right Type of Bankruptcy for You

-Filing for Chapter 7 bankruptcy is generally the preferable option for people who don’t have significant assets or income.
+Filing for Chapter 7 is generally the preferred option for people who don’t have significant assets or income.
 However, for those with underwater mortgages, valuable assets, or a steady income, Chapter 13 might be a better fit.

 How Much Does it Cost to File Chapter 7 Bankruptcy?

-In general, most individuals will pay a $335 filer fee to the court, plus an additional $75 miscellaneous administrative fee.
-The court may also require completion of a credit counseling course at an additional cost.
+In general, most individuals will pay a$245 filer fee to the court, $15 trustee fee, plus a $78 miscellaneous administrative fee – a total of $338.
+The court may also require the completion of a credit counseling course at an additional cost (typically between $20 - $50).
 In addition to filing fees, individuals may need to pay for legal representation if they do not feel comfortable completing the process themselves.
-The cost of professional bankruptcy representation can vary depending on the complexity and number of assets involved in filing for bankruptcy.
+The cost of working with a professional Kansas City Chapter 7 lawyer can vary depending on the complexity and number of assets involved in filing for bankruptcy.

 A lawyer can also provide advice on the viability of various strategies for debt relief as well as represent you throughout the bankruptcy process.

 Considering filing for Chapter 7 bankruptcy?
 If so, below is a timeline of the Chapter 7 process.
 Generally, there are 6 steps: